KimDebroye/Entropy2099/BehoGuide.md

 ## General Reminder

-> ⦿ This document/guide is prone to change based on feedback and/or experiments conducted by others & self.
+> ⦿ This document/guide is prone to change based on feedback and/or experiments conducted by others & self.<br />
 > ⦿ This document/guide may contain incorrect statements, hence feedback is always welcome.

 ## Table of Contents